 Step 3: Add minced garlic clove, dijon mustard, maple syrup, and salt and pepper.
 Whisk to combine.

-When you’re ready to serve the salad drizzle the vinaigrette over the top.
-Makes 4 servings.
+When you’re ready to serve the salad, drizzle the vinaigrette over the top.

-- Health Benefits of Blood Oranges-They are particularly rich in vitamin A, C, and folic acid.
+Health Benefits of Blood Oranges-They are particularly rich in vitamins A, C, and folic acid.
 Vitamin A helps with healthy skin.
-Vitamin C is known to help boost the immune system, and folic acid helps reduce risk of some cancers and heart disease.
+Vitamin C is known to help boost the immune system, and folic acid helps reduce the risk of some cancers and heart diseases.

-- Health Benefits of Fennel-High in vitamin C, and antioxidants, it’s beneficial to heart health, and has cancer fighting properties.
+Health Benefits of Fennel-High in vitamin C and antioxidants, beneficial to heart health, and has cancer-fighting properties.
 It’s also known to reduce inflammation.

-- Omega-3s-The fats in avocados and walnuts are monounsaturated healthy fats or Omega-3 fatty acids.
-These fats are know to help regulate blood sugar, blood pressure, and reduce risk of heart disease.
+Omega-3s-The fats in avocados and walnuts are monounsaturated healthy fats or Omega-3 fatty acids.
+These fats help regulate blood sugar and blood pressure and reduce the risk of heart disease.

 - You can use any lettuce or leafy green you choose in this salad.
 I recommend using spring greens, spinach, romaine, or bib lettuce.

-- Remove nuts if you prefer, or sub another nut.
+- Remove nuts if you prefer, or substitute another nut.
 Pine nuts would work well too.
 I had walnuts on hand, so that’s what I used.

-- When preparing your fennel, you’ll remove the long stems, then cut the bottom of the bulb and remove the core.
+- When preparing your fennel, remove the long stems, cut the bottom of the bulb, and remove the core.
 Then cut thin slices lengthwise.

 Winter Blood Orange Salad with Fennel